LyubomirT/ita-converter/README.md

 ```
 ## Contributing

 Contributions to `ita-converter` are welcome!
-If you have an idea for a new feature or want to report a bug, please open an issue on the [GitHub repository](https://github.com/LyubomirT/ita-converter).
+If you have an idea for a new feature or want to report a bug, please open an issue.
 If you want to contribute code, please fork the repository, make your changes, and submit a pull request.

 ## License